NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 ## Scheduling work to make users wait less

-In this chapter, I present techniques that allow web sites and applications to minimize the time users have to wait, without reducing the the amount of work the sites/apps have to do, but by scheduling work smartly.
+In this chapter, I present techniques that allow websites and applications to reduce the time users have to wait for apps responses, without reducing the the amount of work the sites/apps have to do, but by scheduling work smartly.

 To visualize the effect of different scheduling strategies, I generated waterfall charts with fixed parameters such as file sizes, execution times and network bandwidth and latency.
 I set network parameters as to simulate [regular 3G performance](https://developer.mozilla.org/en-US/docs/Web/Performance/Understanding_latency#network_throttling), and I divided the network bandwidth between simultaneously sent resources equally.

-Feel free to [download the code](#) and to generate charts with different parameters.
+Feel free to [download the code](https://github.com/NawfelBgh/nawfelbgh.github.io/tree/main/src/pages/blog/web-frontend-performance/waterfall-diagram) and to generate charts with different parameters.

 ### Do not block the UI thread